Jimena Sánchez: Other ventures

 Sánchez has been featured in numerous magazines, including SoHo, Open, ElHartista, and on multiple covers of EstiloDF.
 In September 2019, she was featured on the cover of that month's issue of Maxim Mexico.

 Sánchez played Mayte Cedeño in the HBO Latin America drama Capadocia in 2008.
 She appeared in three episodes of the series.
 She also played Karla in the drama film Pelea de Gallos.

 Sánchez identifies as a feminist.
 In 2017, she helped launch Versus, a non-profit, non-government organization, co-founded by her colleague Marion Reimers, devoted to combating gender, racial, and class discrimination in sports journalism.
 Sánchez was featured in the organization's video launch alongside Reimers and Vero Rodríguez, as they show how they're met with a string of harmful and sexist messages on their social media account because of their role as women in sports.

 Personal life

-Sánchez is a huge fan of the Las Vegas Raiders, and an avid supporter of Liga MX football club Guadalajara.
+Sánchez is a fan of the Las Vegas Raiders, and a supporter of Liga MX football club Guadalajara.
 She is also a fan of the Los Angeles Lakers and the New York Yankees.
 She is a practicing Christian, and has several tattoos dedicated to her religion.

 On 1 October 2021, after some speculation, Sánchez revealed that she married singer-songwriter Tis Zombie.
 The couple began their relationship in February of the same year.